lrotermund/blog/content/posts/mastering-microservices.md

 {{< abbr "CRC" "Class-Responsibility-Collaboration" >}} model, developed in the 90th by Ward Cunningham and Kent Beck.

-The **bounded context** is a more coarse-granular concept from Eric Evans book "Domain Driven Design".
+The **bounded context** is a more coarse-granular concept from Eric Evans book Domain Driven Design[^bluebook].
 It's used to represent infrastructure and system boundaries.
 As with classes, the [bounded context canvas](https://github.com/ddd-crew/bounded-context-canvas) from the [Domain-Driven Design Crew](https://github.com/ddd-crew) exists to document responsibilities and collaborations for microservices.